endeavouros-team/Weekly-ISO-Rebuilds/README.md

 This is an automatic Release ISO rebuilder it will build current released ISO once a week. https://github.com/endeavouros-team/EndeavourOS-ISO

+Will now include current needed hot-fixes on the ISO.

 You will find the ISOs here:
 https://github.com/endeavouros-team/Weekly-ISO-Rebuilds/releases